 Low or High gloss

 Polished concrete is considered a good sustainable flooring option due to the use of the materials already present.
-Most modern buildings are built on a concrete slab, polished concrete eliminates the energy and material consumed by applying a floor covering.
+Almost all buildings are built on a concrete slab, polished concrete floors eliminate the energy and material consumed by applying a floor covering.
 It is something to consider when building or modernizing towards a more green solution.

 New or Existing

-These variances can actually be a positive thing and can add individuality or character to the floor, though for clients seeking more consistency of aggregate throughout the surface, need to be a deeper grind of the existing concrete to achieve the best polished concrete result.
+These variances can actually be a positive thing and can add individuality or character to the floor, though for clients seeking more consistency of aggregate throughout the surface, a deeper grind of the existing concrete may be required to achieve the best polished concrete result.